zhuqiuyang/hacker-notes/SICP/5BNotes.md

 Gerald Jay Sussman

-### Part 1
+### Part 1 event-driven simulation (digital circuit)

 引子:

-And what I want to make is a correspondence betweenthe objects in the world and the objects in the computer,
+And what I want to make is a correspondence between the objects in the world and the objects in the computer,

 modularity